jesyspa/snakt-design/Design/object-model.md

 The class predicates can be built inductively much the same way they are in the heap-based encoding of Prusti.

+A problem with this approach is that calling a polymorphic function with a primitive as a type parameter requires some kind of trick, since the implementation is specified as taking a `Ref`.

+More broadly, this overapproximates what kind of things we need to model as references.
+Immutable types like `Result` can probably be treated as values, and this may make our life easier.

 ### Inhale accessibility on read

 An alternative approach that permits for aliasing, but can verify much less, is to inhale and exhale